ReAnimatedMando/JavaScript_and_JQuery_Notes/Javascript_JQuery.md

 *   Loading JSON with Ajax
     -   The request for JSON data uses the same syntax you saw in the requests for HTML & XML data.
 When the server responds, the JSON will be converted into HTML.
     -   DESERIALIZING - is the process of taking the JSON which is transmitted as a string, and converting it into a JavaScript object.
+*   Working with Data from other servers
+    -   Ajax works smoothly with data from your own server but - for security reasons - browsers do not load Ajax responses from other domains.
+There are 3 common workarounds...
+        *   A proxy file on the web server
+            -   The first way to load data from a remote server is to create a file on YOUR server that collects the data from the remote server.
+The other pages then request the data from your server.
+This is called proxy because it acts on behalf of the other page.
+        *   JSONP
+            -   Involves adding a script element into the page, which loads JSON data from another server.
+The script contains a call to a function, and the JSON-formatted data is provided as an argument to that function.
+        *   Cross-Origin Resource Sharing
+            -   Everytime a browser and server communicate, they send information to each other using HTTP headers.
+CORS involves adding extra information to the HTTP headers to let the browser and server know that they should be communicating with each other.
 *